ma-ji/css/docs/assignments.md

 This is a very brief introduction about your research idea.
 It usually includes: (1) Research questions and their importance; (2) major concepts and variables, and your hypotheses about the relations between these variables; (3) your primary data sources and analysis methods; (4) any challenges and how you plan to handle them; (5) a few key references that you identify at this stage, usually these articles are the "idols" of your proposed project.

-<u>**Research proposal draft**</u>
+<u>**Research proposal draft (2 pages)**</u>

-Based on your one-page research abstract, this proposal draft should at least include the following items:
+In addition to the contents in your one-page research abstract, this proposal draft should at least include the following items:

 1. Specific research questions or hypotheses, and significance.
 2. A small sample dataset for answering these questions.